 Question to inspect

-How capital would be assigned to capacity, tooling, proof quality, operating discipline, and market reach.
+How capital would be assigned to capacity, tooling, review quality, operating discipline, and market reach.

 Public capital-use bands, milestone view, and controlled follow-up materials after proper process.